ProjectTorreyPines/TJLF.jl/README.md

 EIGEN_SPECTRUM::Vector - external eigen spectrum used on the first pass if FIND_EIGEN is False.
 This value is set to the sigma parameter of the eigs() solver and acts as an initial guess for the iterative solver.
 Currently, this is a vector that automatically stores the most unstable eigenvalues from the first pass, but it might be smart to save the eigenvalues for each mode and rework how eigs works in LS.jl

-EIGEN_SPECTRUM2::Vector - similar to above, but save the most unstable eigenvalues from the second pass, after the spectral shift since this shifts the eigenvalues

 SMALL::Float - value used to rewrite the eigenvalue problem as a system of linear equations like the Fortran does (default 1e-13)

 ## Deleted Parameters